RightDataUSA

 Democrats always try to run the most liberal candidates possible in House races, but in a marginal district they must (with the help of their army of media allies) attempt to disguise their nominee as a "moderate" because they understand that most voters in a marginal district would find an in-your-face liberal nutbucket to be repugnant.

 Those who control the Republican party (and especially its purse strings) also seek to run the most liberal candidates possible in House races -- even in solid Republican districts -- because the GOPe finds anyone who is even remotely conservative to be repugnant.
 On this topic, the leadership of both parties are in agreement.
-Occasionally, the GOPe is correct in running a moderate-liberal if the district is not appropriate for a nominee who is perceived as being too far to the right.
+Occasionally, the GOPe is correct in running a moderate-liberal if the nature of the district is inappropriate for a nominee who is perceived as being too far to the right.

 Based on the above criteria, we have identified 62 districts which should be competitive this year.
 This list is not substantially different from the one we published over a year and a half ago, but the data associated with these districts is now up-to-date.
 In addition to the potential flippers, there's also one district in Washington which features two Republicans and zero Democrats running; the incumbent Republican is a Trump-hating impeachment RINO while the challenger is a solid conservative.
 If an upset should occur there it won't count as a GOP pickup since they already hold that seat, but it would be a welcome development nonetheless.